Fonso

 Fonso died at the age of 26 while standing as stud at the Oakwood Stud Farm in Lexington, Kentucky in 1903.
 His most notable offspring was the mare Fondling (br.
 1886, out of Kitty Heron by Chillicothe), who produced the champion filly Imp.

 Pedigree

+Fonso is inbred 5S x 4S to the stallion Glencoe, meaning that he appears fifth generation (via Pocahontas) and fourth generation on the sire side of his pedigree.